-1.6 BASE PROGRAM - Limited facilities made it difficult to house all supporting personnel.
+Action 1.6 BASE PROGRAM - Limited facilities made it difficult to house all supporting personnel.
+New building was finally available to support staff in February 2023.

 An explanation of material differences between Budgeted Expenditures and Estimated Actual Expenditures and/or Planned Percentages of Improved Services and Estimated Actual Percentages of Improved Services.